netzbub/AI-macOS-Agent/CONTRIBUTING.md

 If you have any questions about contributing, please open an issue with your question.

-Thank you for contributing to the Self-Hosted AI Toolkit!
+Thank you for contributing to AI macOS Agent!